zopefoundation/ZEO/doc/README.rst

 The ``ssl`` section has settings:

 certificate
-  The path to an SSL certificate file for the server.
+  The path to an SSL certificate file for the server. (required)

 key
-  The path to the SSL key file for the server certificate.
+  The path to the SSL key file for the server certificate (if not included in certificate file).

 password-function
-  A dotted name if an importable function that, when imported, returns the password needed to unlock the key (if the key requires a password.)
+  The dotted name if an importable function that, when imported, returns the password needed to unlock the key (if the key requires a password.)

 authenticate